open-contracting/kingfisher-summarize/docs/querying-data.rst

 .. code-block:: sql

   SELECT
-    tender_value_currency, -- return the currency of the tender value, values in OCDS have an amount and a currency, as datasets may contain values in multiple currencies tender_status,
+    value_currency, -- return the currency of the tender value, values in OCDS have an amount and a currency, as datasets may contain values in multiple currencies status,
-    sum(tender_value_amount)
+    sum(value_amount)
   FROM
     tender_summary
   WHERE
     collection_id = 1259
   GROUP BY
-    tender_value_currency,
+    value_currency,
-    tender_status
+    status
   ORDER BY
-    tender_value_currency,
+    value_currency,
-    tender_status;
+    status;

 To learn more about the summaries and aggregates in the ``tender_summary`` table, refer to the :ref:`tender_summary` documentation.